How Long Is 2k In Miles

 Global Use of Kilometers

 The kilometer is the standard unit of measurement for distance in most countries around the world.
 This includes almost all countries in Europe, Asia, South America, and Africa.
 It is used in road signage, speed measurements, sports, and general distance estimations.
-For example, speed limits in Europe are typically posted in kilometers per hour (km/h).
+Take this: speed limits in Europe are typically posted in kilometers per hour (km/h).

 The widespread adoption of the kilometer is due to the simplicity and coherence of the metric system.
-Being a base-10 system, conversions between different units (such as meters, kilometers, and centimeters) are straightforward, involving only multiplication or division by powers of 10.
+Which means being a base-10 system, conversions between different units (such as meters, kilometers, and centimeters) are straightforward, involving only multiplication or division by powers of 10.
 This makes calculations and estimations much easier compared to systems with more arbitrary conversion factors.

 Grasping Miles